WINTER

 Origins: Norcia, Perugia, Umbria (Central)

-Hand-rolled long ropes of eggless pasta with crumbled pork sausage, mascarpone, Pecorino Romano crosta nera D.O.P. and black autumn truffles
+Hand-rolled long ropes of eggless pasta with crumbled pork sausage, mascarpone, Pecorino Romano crosta nera D.O.P. and black winter truffles

 Origins: Salento, Puglia (South)

-Short squid ink pasta made with semola and water pressed over a wire, or “lu fierru”, paired with a light tomato sugo made from Alaskan king crabs
+Hand-drawn short pasta made with semola and water paired with a light tomato sugo made from Alaskan king crabs

 Available in limited quantities as a special only